-NUA 107 Physical Rehabilitation Aide Training 2 cr. hr.
+Physical Rehabilitation Aide Training NUA 107

 Prerequisite: Certified nursing assistant or consent of department

 This course will prepare the nursing assistant to provide rehabilitation services for residents living in licensed long-term care facilities.
 Topics include philosophy, purpose, and techniques of rehabilitation and restorative nursing; medical terminology and abbreviations used in assessment and physical rehabilitation; and normal aging and disease processes associated with aging.
 0.5 lecture hours, 1 lab hour